MiketheChap/worldwidestew/content/events/_index.md

 tags: ["mindfulness", "meditation", "positive psychology"]
 ---

-## 🚀 ANNOUNCING: "AI for the Rest of Us" - A Hands-On Workshop (BETA) - see the linnk below for more information
+## 🚀 ANNOUNCING: "AI for the Rest of Us" - A Hands-On Workshop (BETA) - see the link below for more information

 Tired of theoretical AI classes?
 Join me for a practical, interactive workshop focused on using AI tools in your daily life and work!